 After grant signature, you will normally receive a prefinancing to start working on the project (float of normally 30% of the maximum grant amount; exceptionally less or no prefinancing).
 The prefinancing will be paid 30 days from entry into force/financial guarantee (if required) - whichever is the latest.

+There will be no interim payments.
 There will be one or more additional prefinancing payments linked to a prefinancing report.